19hours/sg-statutes/Acts/Info-communications Media Development Authority Act 2016.md

 (e) resigns in accordance with section 17;

-(f) fails, without reasonable cause, to disclose any interest required to be disclosed under Division 3, and the Authority reports to the Minister, under section 27, of the member’s failure to do so;
+(f) fails, without reasonable cause, to disclose any interest required to be disclosed under the Public Sector (Governance) Act 2018 and the Authority reports to the Minister under that Act of the member’s failure to do so;

+[Act 5 of 2018 wef 01/04/2018]

 (g) fails to attend 3 consecutive meetings of the Authority (without the approval of the Authority); or